ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 of OCaml and that the preprocessors are always standalone programs.
 This means that they can do anything (while macros usually restrict the expressivity of the preprocessing), and the compiler has no control over them.
-However, the OCaml Platform includes a library to write PPXes, that somehow act as an macro language without losing the full generality of PPXs:
+However, the OCaml Platform includes a library to write PPXs, that somehow acts as a macro language without losing the full generality of PPXs:
 [ppxlib](https://github.com/ocaml-ppx/ppxlib/).
-This library provides generic ways of writing [extenders](#extension-nodes-and-extenders) and [derivers](#attributes-and-derivers), ensuring that they will work well together, removing the composition problem we had with multiple arbitrary transformations. `ppxlib` also provides a driver which outputs one single binary, even in the case of multiple transformations registered.
+This library provides generic ways of writing [extenders](#extension-nodes-and-extenders) and [derivers](#attributes-and-derivers), ensuring that they will work well together, and removing the composition problem we had with multiple arbitrary transformations. `ppxlib` also provides a driver which outputs one single binary, even in the case of multiple transformations registered.

-With `ppxlib`, PPX authors can concentrate on their own part—the rewriting logic.
+With `ppxlib`, PPX authors can concentrate on their own part: the rewriting logic.
 Then, they can register their transformation, and `ppxlib` will be responsible for the rest of the work that all PPXs have to do: getting the Parsetree, giving it back to the compiler, and creating an executable with a